Bryant McFadden

-Bryant McFadden (born November 21, 1981) is a former American football cornerback.
-He played college football at Florida State and was drafted by the Pittsburgh Steelers in the second round of the 2005 NFL Draft.
+Bryant McFadden (born November 21, 1981) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Pittsburgh Steelers in the second round of the 2005 NFL draft.
 McFadden was also a member of the Arizona Cardinals.
 He earned two Super Bowl rings during his time with the Steelers, Super Bowl XL and Super Bowl XLIII.

 McFadden currently serves as a studio analyst for the all-digital sports network, 120 Sports.
-He also hosts Huddlecast, the football podcast of his alma mater, Florida State University.
+He also hosts Huddlecast, the football podcast of his alma mater, Florida State University, and co-hosts All Things Covered, a podcast with former NFL cornerback Patrick Peterson.

-Early years
+Early life

 Bryant McFadden attended McArthur High School in Hollywood, Florida.
 He was ranked the top cornerback by most recruiting services.
 As a senior, he was a USA Today All-USA selection, a Parade All-America first-team selection, and named to the Super Southern 100 team by The Atlanta Journal-Constitution, after posting two interceptions and 75 tackles.
 As a junior, he posted one interception and 75 tackles.

 College career

 McFadden played college football at Florida State University where he finished his career with 107 tackles.
-He played free safety at FSU, but he also sometimes doubled as a cornerback.
+He played cornerback at FSU.
 He majored in computer graphics, with a minor in studio art.

 Professional career

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

-Bryant was drafted 62nd overall in the 2005 NFL Draft, as a nickel back.
+Bryant was selected 62nd overall in the 2005 NFL draft, as a nickel back.
 He recorded his first career interception against Jacksonville in Week 5.

 Filling in at the starting position for the injured Deshea Townsend, McFadden intercepted a Byron Leftwich pass in the Steelers' end zone.
 The interception led to a game-tying Jeff Reed 29-yard field goal.
-The Steelers ended up losing, 23-17.
+The Steelers ended up losing, 23–17.

 Bryant is also well known among Steelers fans for his two big plays in the AFC Divisional Playoffs against the Indianapolis Colts.
 After Jerome Bettis's crucial fumble at the goal line, Colts' quarterback Peyton Manning threw to the end zone for wide receiver Reggie Wayne.
 Bryant tipped the ball away at the last second.
 On the next play, Manning again went deep for Wayne, and McFadden tipped it away again.
 Mike Vanderjagt then missed a game-tying field goal.

 He finished his debut season with 18 tackles, one interception and a victory at Super Bowl XL.

 In the third game of the 2007 season against the San Francisco 49ers, he intercepted the ball and ran it back for a touchdown.
 He ended the campaign with 22 tackles and one interception.